Davesplendid/svlogistics/README.md

-#svlogistics
+svlogistics
-A logistics company of excellence with precision
+This is a logistics company of excellence with precision